 Osgood Schlatters Disease – common overuse injury affecting children, with pain under the front of the knee at the top of the shin bone.

 Patellofemoral pain syndrome – also known as runners knee.
-Pain is caused by friction between the kneecap and the bone underneath.
+Friction between the kneecap and the bone underneath causes pain and swelling.

 Thigh & Groin